-As an example, some of the more boring bags of coffee I have encountered have been from the abovementioned Daterra farm.
+As an example, some of the more bland specialty coffee I have encountered has been from the abovementioned Daterra farm.

 Coffee is grown in the Eastern part of the country; from Bahia in the north; all the way to Parana in the South.
 The most famous area is perhaps the state Minas Gerais and its Cerrado-region where the altitude averages around 800-1300 meters and the seasons are clearly defined.
 Around half of the total coffee, production hails from this state.

 Espírito Santo is the second-most prominent state, but robusta (often called conilon) accounts for a significant part of the production here.

 Yes, there is a lot to say about Brazilian coffee.
 But at the end of the day, Ol’ Blue Eyes said it pretty well in his coffee song from the forties: There’s an awful lot of coffee in Brazil!